CenturyLinkCloud/PublicKB/Release Notes/2015-10-13-cloud-platform-release-notes.md

 ### Early Adopter Program Updates (5)

 * __Ability to send IPS event data to a syslog server.__ The Intrusion Prevention Beta program is still in progress.
 Participants now have the ability to send their IPS event data to a syslog server.

+  Updated documentation for setting notification destinations can be found at https://www.ctl.io/knowledge-base/security/configuring-ips-notifications/

-For more information on the IPS product or our Beta, [visit our product page on the CenturyLink Cloud website](https://www.ctl.io/intrusion-prevention-service/).
+  For more information on the IPS product or our Beta, visit our [product page on the CenturyLink Cloud website](https://www.ctl.io/intrusion-prevention-service/).

 * __MySQL DBaaS:__